 With not one but two Cat Islands, Japan is known for having tiny islands with significant populations of cute domestic animals.
 You may already know this but, yes – there is also a Rabbit Island in Japan.

-Properly called Ōkunoshima, this small island is the place to go if you want to see what an island filled with bunnies looks like!
+Properly called Ōkunoshima, this small island is the place to go if you want to see an island full of bunnies!
 Like so much of Japan, there is more to this place than first meets the eye.
-With beautiful natural scenery and interesting history, there’s more to do here than look at rabbits, so here’s what you should know before you go.
+With beautiful natural scenery and intriguing history, there’s more to do here than look at rabbits, so here’s what you should know before you go.

 Rabbit Island Wasn’t Always Rabbit Island